-In human psychophysics and neurophysiology, two models have been proposed to explain how objects are stored in human memory [42].
-The object centered model represents each object by a small number of view-invariant primitives in an object centered reference frame [29].
+In human psychophysics and neurophysiology, two models have been proposed to explain how objects are stored in human memory [6].
+The object centered model represents each object by a small number of view-invariant primitives in an object centered reference frame [7].
 Alternatively, viewer centered models represent each object as collections of viewpoint-specific local features.
-Since the development of these models, experiments in human psychophysics and neurophysiology have provided converging evidence for viewer centered models [5] [1].
-Experiments on monkeys done by Logothetis et al. further confirm that a significant percentage of neurons in the inferior temporal cortex respond selectively to a subset of views of a known object [28].
+Since the development of these models, experiments in human psychophysics and neurophysiology have provided converging evidence for viewer centered models [8] [9].
+Experiments on monkeys done by Logothetis et al. further confirm that a significant percentage of neurons in the inferior temporal cortex respond selectively to a subset of views of a known object [10].
 The Aspect Transition Graph (ATG) used in our framework is a viewer centered memory model.
 In addition to distinctive views, an ATG summarizes how actions change viewpoints or the state of the object and thus, the observation.
-Besides visual sensors, extensions to tactile, auditory and other sensors also become possible with this representation.
-ATGs were first introduced in Sen's work [38] as an efficient way of storing knowledge of objects hierarchically.
-This work redefines the ATG as a directed multigraph composed of a set of aspect nodes connected by a set of action edges that capture the probabilistic transition between aspect nodes.
+(See Figure 3) Besides visual sensors, extensions to tactile, auditory and other sensors also become possible with this representation.
+ATGs were first introduced in Sen's work [11] as an efficient way of storing knowledge of objects hierarchically.
+This work redefines the ATG as a directed multigraph that captures the probabilistic transition between observations.

 This ATG model in the proposed framework can memorize action outcomes and capture affordances of the environment.
 The term affordance has many definitions.
-We adopt the definition of afforadances as "the opportunities for action provided by a particular object or environment" [9].
+We adopt the definition of affordances as "the opportunities for action provided by a particular object or environment" [12].
 Affordance can be used to explain how the "value" or "meaning" of things in the environment is perceived.
 The proposed framework is based on this interactionist view of perception and action that focuses on learning relationships between objects and actions specific to the robot.
-Some recent work in computer vision and robotics extended this concept of affordance and applied it to object classification and object manipulation [10] [14] [41] [43].
+Some recent work in computer vision and robotics extended this concept of affordance and applied it to object classification and object manipulation [13] [14] [15] [16].
 The proposed framework is based on affordances that are grounded in the robot's own actions and perceptions.
 Instead of defining object affordances from a human perspective, they are learned through direct interaction with objects from the robot's perspective.

-Planning based on belief was introduced by Sondik and Smallwood for solving the optimal control problem characterized by the Partially Observable Markov Decision Processes (POMDPs) [40] [39].
-The value iteration algorithm for solving POMDP was further improved by many authors such as [13] and [33] to solve larger problems.
+Planning based on belief was introduced by Sondik and Smallwood for solving the optimal control problem characterized by the Partially Observable Markov Decision Processes (POMDPs) [17] [18].
+The value iteration algorithm for solving POMDP was further improved by many authors such as [19] and [20] to solve larger problems.
 POMDP and the ATG memory model used in our framework have similar components.
 However, an ATG does not consider a reward function and is not used for finding optimal actions.
 The actions in an ATG are executed based on information in the states and do not belong to a fixed set of actions.